Scandit/.github/profile/README.md

 ### Barcode Selection Samples

-Barcode Selection is a pre-built component that provides a UI for selecting the right code when codes are crowded (and cannot be selected programmatically, see [Barcode Reject Samples](https://www.notion.so/Scandit-Samples-2246395c6e4146458347ebb7a7f5624f?pvs=21))
+Barcode Selection is a pre-built component that provides a UI for selecting the right code when codes are crowded (and cannot be selected programmatically, see Barcode Reject Samples.

 Consider Barcode Selection when **accuracy** is more important than **speed**.